mhmdAljefri/mhmdaljefri.dev/content/blog/javascript-you-will-not-die-what-about-nodejs-and-deno.md

 title: JavaScript will not die, is NodeJS will?
 image: "/images/blog/deno-vs-node.jpg"
 date: 2020-07-02
-draft: true
+draft: false
 ---

 as you see programming evolving daily so if you want to be a great developer in software industry you should have a knowladge and awareness of what's new things in your path and trying to be more compatible with.
 And choosing the right tools for your self, business and team.

-JavaScript is one of the most revolution in software industry especially on web. there a long story around JavaScript and it will be longer.
+JavaScript is one of the most revolution in software industry especially on the web. there are a long stories around JavaScript and they will be longer.

-In this post I will share my ideas about JavaScript and reasons of it’s live I will not dive deeply on tech and programming hierarchy this post will be as simple as possible
+In this post I will share my ideas about JavaScript and reasons of it’s live Also I will talk alot about JavaScript Run-Time environment such NodeJS and Deno.
+I will not dive deeply on tech and programming hierarchy this post will be as simple as possible

 ## The history of JavaScript.